Samsar4/Ethical-Hacking-Labs/README.md

 This is a collection of tutorials and labs made for  ethical hacking students, cybersecurity students, network and sys-admins.
 These tutorials accompany the materials of CEH v10 content.

 ⌨️ The tutorials is very practical/hands-on.
-Don't worry if you are a completely noob, you don't need to be an expert to start learn ethical hacking. **Google is always your best friend.** This repo will guide very carefully from basics to more advanced techniques.
+Don't worry if you are a completely noob, you don't need to be an expert to start learn ethical hacking. **Google is always your best friend.** This repo will guide you very carefully from basics to more advanced techniques. **The message here is clear: Practice.**

 **Prerequisites**:
 * Any computer with at least 8GB RAM (16GB recommended)